Luminoid/Algorithm/Problem/src/NQueens/N-Queens.md

 ## Performance Analysis
 Method 1 to 3 have the function of displaying chessboard.
 Method 4 can only get the solution numbers.
+Picture1: Finding the solution numbers with 4 backtracking methods.
 ![Method1to4](PerformanceAnalysis/performance1.png)

 ## Solution Number